Category Archives: Württemberg Royals

 Dowager Empress Maria Feodorovna in mourning by Gerhard von Kügelgen, 1801; Credit – Wikipedia

 After Paul’s death, Maria Feodorovna made her home at Pavlovsk Palace.
 She demanded recognition as the highest-ranking woman in Russia and took precedence over Alexander I’s wife Empress Elizabeth Alexeievna.
 Sadly, Maria was similarly hurtful to her daughter-in-law as Catherine the Great had been to her.
-Maria’s charitable work, which started under the reign of her husband, continued during her widowhood.
+Maria’s charitable work, started under the reign of her husband, continued during her widowhood.
 Although Maria Feodorovna was unable to make direct political decisions, she did have a great influence on her son Alexander as well as on her other children.

 Maria Feodorovna actively participated in the marriage arrangements of her younger children with members of European royal families.
 The current Dutch royal family are her descendants.
 Although Maria had not been allowed to make decisions regarding the education of her two eldest sons, she did so with her two younger sons and influenced them in their conservative sentiments.
 When Alexander I died in 1825 and Nicholas I, who was 19 years younger than Alexander, became the new Emperor, his reign was politically conservative and extremely reactionary.